hl7au/au-fhir-childhealth/pages/_includes/ncdhc-patient-intro.md

 **Each Patient must have:**

 1. an Identifier.
 This should be IHI for the Baby Patient and MRN for the mother Patient.
+2. last Name of the Patient
+3. date of birth

 **Profile specific implementation guidance:**